Last updated: May 4, 2026

 Corrections: Please note that despite our careful verification process, errors may still occur.
 Email info@grantsforseniors.org with corrections and we respond within 72 hours.

 Disclaimer: This article is for informational purposes only.
-It is not legal advice, financial advice, disability-rights advice, immigration advice, veterans-benefit advice, or government-agency advice.
+It is not legal advice, financial advice, tax advice, disability-rights advice, immigration advice, veterans-benefit advice, or government-agency advice.
 Property-tax rules, deadlines, local practices, and program availability can change.
 Always confirm current details with the official county office or state agency before you act.